Jump: Search for:

 Percentiles are values based on rankings within a sorted list.
 The most common percentile is the median (50th percentile) which represents the middle value in a sorted list of values.
 For a normally distributed data set, this is identical to the mean (average) of all values, but if the data is skewed, the median may provide a more accurate description of the average (for example median home price is tracked rather than average home price which may be distorted by a few expensive home sales).
 The 0th percentile represents the smallest value and the 100th percentile represents the largest value.

 All the options can be selected interactively through the add-in Wizard interface.
-VBA developers can run the analysis through a programmatic VBA function call.
+VBA developers can run the analysis through a programmatic VBA statistics function.

 Percentile Options in Total Access Statistics